archiepv/FESC_project/README.md

 # FESC_project
 FESC Redesign

-Final Project for Certificate Program in Front End Development
+Final Project for Certificate Program in Front End Development.
+It's in work in progress right now.